-You can watch and wonder about birds whether you’re age two or ninety-two.
+You can watch and wonder about birds whether you’re age 2 or 92.
 Birding is a fantastic hobby for all ages, and relates to science, literacy, and math.
 It’s flexible to many different settings—even a window will do—but encourages a connection to nature, regardless.
 It also encourages slowing down to look and listen carefully—good for all of us to practice!

 Best of all, it’s easy to get into birding.
 Here are plenty of simple entry points to get kids interested in birds at school or home, along with our favorite bird books and educational materials.